willymcallister/willymcallister.github.io/_articles/gravity-vs-electric-force.md

 ## Gravitational force between two apples

 Suppose you have two apples.
-A medium small apple has a volume of about $100$ cubic centimeters and weighs $100\,\text{grams}$ on earth.
+A medium sized apple has a volume of about $100$ cubic centimeters and weighs roughly $100\,\text{grams}$ on earth.
 If you hold an apple in your hand you feel a downward force of about $1$ newton.
 That's the force of attraction between the apple and the Earth.
 It is not too hard to lift an apple off the table.
 You are easily strong enough to overcome the gravitational attraction between the apple and our planet.

 You already know the gravitational attraction between two apples.
 It's practically nothing.
 You can compute the tiny force using the gravitational equation with $m_{1,2} = 100\,\text g$.